 The Cat in the Hat

 All of the Doctor Seuss attractions are awesome.
 It’s really like being inside the books!
+All of them are super tame and have very younger-kid friendly height limits.
+Adults can ride them, too!

 The High in the Sky Seuss Trolley Train Ride